Introduction to Anthologies

 Anthologies have their own look, menus, colour schemes, and logos.
 Anthologies may have different methodologies.
 For example, QME adopts a Performance as Research (PAR) methodology.
 Anthologies will have their own requirements for the length, number, and scope of critical paratexts.
 LEMDO’s documentation flags points on which anthologies have to make a decision or can choose between options.

 Each anthology will have its own role names for team members.
-Whatever you call yourself (General Editor, Textual Editor, Coordinating Editor), LEMDO thinks of you as an Anthology Lead.
+Whatever you call yourself (General Editor, Textual Editor, Coordinating Editor), LEMDO thinks of you as an anthology lead.

 Further Reading